carina-cc/elizabethgould/essay.md

        license="public domain"
        url="https://img.rawpixel.com/s3fs-private/rawpixel_images/website_content/pd15-158-num.jpg?w=800&dpr=1&fit=default&crop=default&q=65&vib=3&con=3&usm=15&bg=F4F4F3&ixlib=js-2.2.1&s=8539ca4f45990976634b541654947458">

 In 1840, John, Elizabeth and John Henry returned to familiar British soil with a new collection of exotic specimens and a fresh addition to the Gould family - baby Franklin [^1].
 Even when reunited with the rest of her children after 2 long years of separation, Elizabeth could not abandon her work and spent her time carefully transferring her hand-crafted compositions onto stones.
 Tragically, she did not see the project to its completion as Elizabeth died on 15 August 1841 from a fatal contraction of puerperal fever, following the birth of her third daughter, Sarah [^4].
+She died in Egham, Surrey.
 <param ve-entity eid="Q746681">
 <param ve-map title="Death place of Elizabeth Gould" center="Q746681" zoom="12" show-labels>